orangeSi/Jfire.jl/README.md

 ```
 <br>
 #### Usage<br>
-doc/myth.jl is an example call from Module
+doc/myth.jl is an example call from Module:<br>
 ```
 #include("../Jfire.jl")
 using Jfire